zerotier/libzt/docs/zt_sdk_intro.md

 ## How does it work?

-We've built a special background service that pairs the ZeroTier protocol with a user-space [Lightweight IP (lwIP) stack](http://savannah.nongnu.org/projects/lwip/) to create a new way for you to bring your applications onto your virtual network.
+We've built a special background tap service that pairs the ZeroTier protocol with swappable user-space network stacks.
+For our initial release we've provided drivers for [Lightweight IP (lwIP)](http://savannah.nongnu.org/projects/lwip/) and [picoTCP](http://www.picotcp.com/).
+The aim is to provide a new way for you to bring your applications onto your virtual network.
 For a more in-depth explanation of our technology take a look at our [SDK Primer](docs/zt_sdk_primer.md)

 ## APIs